dvandal/cryptonote-nodejs-pool/README.md

     }
 },

 /* Telegram channel notifications.
-See Telegram documentation to setup your bot: https://core.telegram.org/bots#3-how-do-i-create-a-bot */
+Currently only send notifications when a block is unlocked.
-"telegram": {
+   See Telegram documentation to setup your bot: https://core.telegram.org/bots#3-how-do-i-create-a-bot */ "telegram": {
     "enabled": false,
     "token": "", // The bot unique authorization token